 Bishops gather in Waiapu Cathedral to ordain a new member into their midst - Bishop Andrew Hedge's Ordination & Installation Service, Saturday 18th October 2014.
 (Photo: Luci Harrison, courtesy Communications Dept, General Synod Office, Anglican Church in Aotearoa, New Zealand & Polynesia)

 "The Laying on of Hands" - Ordination Service for Bishop Andrew Hedge, Waiapu Cathedral, Saturday 18th October 2014 (Photo: Luci Harrison, courtesy Communications Dept, General Synod Office, Anglican Church in Aotearoa, New Zealand & Polynesia)

 The Cathedral Choir sing during the "Te Rongo Pai" Christmas Carols & Readings service, 18 December 2011

 The Nativity service on Christmas Eve, 2011 - the children act out "Jesus' Christmas Party" story as it is narrated

-A display that was in the Maori Chapel of the Cathedral from Thursday 13th December 2012 until Monday 7th January 2013, "Three Wise Men and a Camel" art sculptures by Katja Morrison (www.katjamorrison.com) (see photo below: Dean Helen Jacobi and Bishop David Rice with art sculptures)
+A display that was in the Aotearoa Chapel of the Cathedral Advent-Christmas-Epiphany seasons 2013 & 2014 - "Three Wise Men and a Camel" art sculptures by Katja Morrison (www.katjamorrison.com) (see photo below: 2013 Dean Helen Jacobi and Bishop David Rice with art sculptures)